View of the World from 9th Avenue

 View of the World from 9th Avenue (sometimes A Parochial New Yorker's View of the World, A New Yorker's View of the World or simply View of the World) is a 1976 illustration by Saul Steinberg that served as the cover of the March 29, 1976, edition of The New Yorker.
 The work presents the view from Manhattan of the rest of the world showing Manhattan as the center of the world.
+The work of art is an artistic representation of distorted self-importance relative to one's true place in the world that is a form of perception-based cartography humor.

 View of the World has been parodied by Columbia Pictures, The Economist, Mad, and The New Yorker itself, among others.
+The parodies all reassign the distorted self-importance to a new subject as a satire.
 The work has been imitated and printed without authorization in a variety of ways.
-The film poster for Moscow on the Hudson, led to a ruling by the United States District Court for the Southern District of New York in Steinberg v.
+The film poster for Moscow on the Hudson led to a ruling by the United States District Court for the Southern District of New York in Steinberg v.
 Columbia Pictures Industries, Inc. in favor of Steinberg because of copyright violations by Columbia Pictures.

-The illustration was regarded in 2005 as one of the greatest magazine covers of the prior 40 years.
+The illustration was regarded in 2005 as one of the greatest magazine covers of the prior 40 years, and is known as the most famous The New Yorker cover as well as Steinberg's most famous work.
+Similarly themed perception-based cartoons had preceded Steinberg, notably a pair by John T. McCutcheon were published on the front page of the Chicago Tribune in the early 20th century.
+The 1922 McCutcheon work is regarded as an inspiration for this work.
+This type of humor descends from Manifest Destiny-themed artwork.

 Background

-Saul Steinberg created 85 covers and 642 internal drawings and illustrations for The New Yorker, including its March 29, 1976, cover, titled "View of the World from 9th Avenue".
-This is regarded as his most famous work.
-It is considered an example of unintentional fame: Steinberg has noted that the type of fame that resulted from the work has diminished his significance to "the man who did that poster".
+Saul Steinberg was born in Romania, received architecture training in Italy and fled the Holocaust to settle in New York City in 1942.
+He created 85 covers and 642 internal drawings and illustrations for The New Yorker, including its March 29, 1976, cover, titled "View of the World from 9th Avenue".
+His works are considered to be on the bridge between modernism and postmodernism.
+He was best known for his work at The New Yorker.
+This is regarded as The New Yorkers most famous cover.
+It is regarded as his most famous work and is considered an example of unintentional fame: Steinberg has noted that the type of fame that resulted from the work has diminished his significance to "the man who did that poster".
 The work is sometimes referred to as A Parochial New Yorker's View of the World or A New Yorker's View of the World because it depicts a map of the world as seen by self-absorbed New Yorkers.
 At one point The New Yorker applied for a copyright from the United States Copyright Office for the work.
 It assigned the copyright to Steinberg and subsequently reproduced posters of the painting.
+Among Steinberg's other works are precursors and derivatives of this work.